-Born in Turin in 1960, she graduated in Business Administration at the Economics and Business University of Turin qualifying in Marketing; then completed her management training at Insead's Cedep in Fontainebleau (Paris).
+Born in Turin in 1960, she graduated in Business Administration at the Economics and Business University of Turin qualifying in Marketing; then completed her management training at INSEAD's Cedep in Fontainebleau (Paris).

-She developed her professional career within the multinational L'Oréal Italia, where she held management positions of increasing responsibility until she became Chief Executive Officer of L'Oréal Saipo in 2001 and, from 2008 to the end of 2013, Chairperson and CEO of L'Oréal Italia Group, where she still fills the office of Honorary President.
+She developed her professional career within the multinational L'Oréal, where she held management positions of increasing responsibility until she became Chief Executive Officer of L'Oréal Saipo in 2001 and, from 2008, Chairperson and CEO of L'Oréal Italia Group.
+She left at the end of 2013, but she still fills the office of Honorary President.

-During her professional experience, she held the following positions in several associations: Deputy President of Cosmetica Italia and Centro Marca, member of the Boards of Directors and Committees of Federchimica, Assolombarda, Unione Industriale Torino, GS1-Indicod/ECR, Upa and Auditel.
+During her professional experience, she held the following positions in several associations: Deputy President of Cosmetica Italia and Centro Marca, member of the Boards of Directors and Committees of Federchimica, Assolombarda, Unione Industriale Torino, GS1-Indicod/ECR, UPA and Auditel.

-For her work, she has received major institutional awards and obtained, in 2005, the title of Grand Officer of the Italian Republic, in 2006, the title of Chevalier de l'Ordre National du Mérite from the French Republic and, in 2012, she was awarded the Bellisario Prize for managers.
+For her work, she has received major institutional awards and obtained in 2005 the title of Grand Officer of the Italian Republic, in 2006 the title of Chevalier de l'Ordre National du Mérite from the French Republic and in 2012 she was awarded the Bellisario Prize for managers.